World Famous Architects

 18. Kerry Hill 1943 – 2018

 Kerry Hill was a remarkable Australian architect.
 He designed several hotels.
 He was a design expert for hotel designs particularly in tropical Asian places.
 Kerry Hill AO was born in 1943 in Perth, Australia.
 He attended Perth Technical College.
 He studied architecture at the University of Western Australia and completed his graduation in year 1968.
 He joined Howlett & Bailey architects based in Perth in 1969 and worked till 1971.
 He worked with Palmer & Turner.
 In 1979, he founded his own architectural firm Kerry Hill Architects, Singapore.
+He created global architecture.
 His noted works are The Darwin Centre, Darwin, Australia; The Chedi hotel, Indonesia; Armitage Hill hotel, Sri Lanka; The Serai hotel, Indonesia; Ooi House, Western Australia; pavilion, Singapore Cricket Association, Singapore; The Lalu, Sun Moon Lake, Taiwan; City of Perth Library and many others.
 He won the Royal Australian Institute of Architects (RAIA) Gold Medal in 2006.
 He died on 26th August, 2018.

 19. Rasem Badran 1945